GoldenLuckyDragon/Cherri/README.md

 now run

 ```
-touch .env
+$ cd backend && touch .env
 ```
-this will create a dotenv file we can save our environment variables inside.
+this will move you to the backend folder and create a dotenv file we can save our environment variables inside.

 copy and paste the following inside
 ```